iuliangutu/entity_resolution/README.md

 # Entity Resolution

-This project solves the Entity Resolution challenge by identifying and clustering company records that refer to the same real-world entity, even if their names or addresses vary.
+This project tackles the Entity Resolution challenge by identifying and clustering company records that refer to the same real-world entity, even when attributes such as names, addresses, or contact details vary significantly.

-## Strategy
-- blocking (grouping similar records together)
-- scoring (comparing how similar they are)
-- clustering (grouping records referring to the same entity)

-1. **Blocking**:
-   - To reduce the number of comparisons, companies are grouped into "blocks" using a combination of normalized company names and location information (e.g., city, country).
+The goal is to design a scalable, adaptable solution specifically tailored to company datasets, which often suffer from inconsistent formatting, language variations, and incomplete data.

+## Problem Understanding & Approach
+Real-world company data is messy: names can have suffixes (LLC, SRL), locations are expressed in different ways, and websites/phones may be missing or incorrect.
+This solution takes a deterministic but flexible approach combining:

-   - This drastically reduces the number of comparisons from millions to manageable subsets.
+Blocking to reduce the number of comparisons

-2. **Matching**:
-   - Inside each block, company names are compared using fuzzy string matching (`fuzz.token_set_ratio`) to determine their similarity.
-   - Matches with a similarity score above a defined threshold (e.g. 90%) are considered duplicates.

-3. **Clustering**:
-   - A graph-based approach is used to group similar companies into clusters.
-   - Each node is a company, and edges connect companies with strong similarity.
-Connected components form the final clusters.
+Fuzzy Matching to identify similar entities within blocks

+Graph-Based Clustering to group matching entities

+## Feature Selection & Preprocessing
+To ensure relevance and data quality, the following preprocessing steps were applied:

+Normalized Names: Lowercased strings, removed accents and punctuation, stripped legal suffixes (Kft, GmbH, LLC, etc.)

+Locations: Used a combination of city and country as blocking attributes

+Data Cleaning: Removed empty rows, normalized Unicode characters, and eliminated noise tokens (e.g., "online only", "--")

+Attributes considered but not used due to incompleteness or noise: email, phone number, and website.

+## Blocking Strategy
+To make pairwise comparisons tractable (from millions of rows), companies were grouped into blocks based on:

+Cleaned name prefixes

+City + Country

+## Matching Logic
+Within each block, companies were compared using:

+FuzzyWuzzy’s token_set_ratio to compute name similarity

+A threshold of 90% was chosen empirically to balance precision and recall
+Example:
+"Tescoma Budaörs" ↔ "Tescoma Kft" → Similarity Score: 92 → Match

-## Tech Stack
+## Clustering Logic

-- **Python 3.12**
-- **Pandas** – for data manipulation
-- **FuzzyWuzzy** – for fuzzy string similarity
-- **re** - for text cleaning
-- **itertools.combinations** - for generating pairs
-- **UnionFind** - for clustering
-- **PyCharm** – for development and testing
+A Union-Find (Disjoint Set) data structure was used to build clusters:

+Each company is a node

+Edges are added between matching pairs

+Connected components form a cluster

-## Sample Results
+## Sample Clusters

-Here are some of the actual clusters found:

-### Cluster ID: 29462 (Tescoma)
+Cluster ID: 29462 – Tescoma

 - tescoma
 - tescoma budaörs
 - tescoma corvin
 - tescoma kft
-- tescoma (multiple Budapest addresses)

-### Cluster ID: 33198 (AAA Auto)
+Cluster ID: 33198 – AAA Auto

 - aaa auto otrokovice zlín
-- aaa auto zličín
 - aaa auto ostrava
+- aaa auto jihlava
 - aaa auto praha čestlice
-- aaa auto teplice
-- aaa auto jihlava
-- aaa auto brno
-- aaa auto online prodej
-*(and many more city variants)*

-### Cluster ID: 30746 (Dental Planet)
+Cluster ID: 30746 – Dental Planet
-- dental planet manukau
-- dental planet mt roskill

 - dental planet howick
 - dental planet limited
+- dental planet mt roskill

 ## Output

-The final clustered results are saved in:
+Final clusters are saved in: entity_resolution_clustered.csv

-entity_resolution_clustered.csv

-where companies with the same cluster_id are likely the same and -1 means no match was found
+Each record includes:

+cluster_id (companies in the same group share a cluster)

+-1 for unclustered records (no matches found)

+## Strengths & Limitations
+### Strengths
+Fast and scalable through blocking

+Deterministic and interpretable logic

+Works well for moderately clean data with consistent name/location info

+### Limitations
+Weak performance on online-only or incomplete records

+Struggles with deep name variations or translations

+No ML used — not adaptive to subtle signals across attributes

+## Scalability Considerations
+Blocking ensures sub-linear scaling with input size

+Pairwise fuzzy matching can be parallelized by block

+Future improvements may include LSH (Locality Sensitive Hashing) for faster approximate matching

+## Future Work
+Geocoding support: Normalize addresses by coordinates for better location grouping

+ML-based scoring: Learn match probabilities from labeled data

+Rule engine: Add rules like "same domain = likely match"

+Active learning loop: Include manual review and feedback integration

+## Tech Stack
+Python 3.12

+- pandas – data wrangling
+- fuzzywuzzy – string similarity
+- re, itertools, collections – core Python for preprocessing & logic
+- UnionFind – custom class for clustering

+Developed in PyCharm

-## Summary
+## Reflections
-1. Cleans the data - standardizez strings (lowercase, remove punctuation)
-2. Creates blocking keys - limits comparisons to likely matches only
-3. Fuzzy matches within blocks - scores all possible pairs
-4. Clusters matches - groups records that are similar enough using a union-find structure
-5. Assigns a cluster_id - every record gets a cluster_id to indicate which group it belongs to
+This project helped me understand:

+- The complexity of real-world deduplication tasks
+- How to design for performance using blocking
+- The importance of balancing simplicity, interpretability, and accuracy